utkarshcmu/grafana.org/content/blog/2016-10-11-project-update.md

 That is why we have really taken the time get the design of the alert rule model and execution engine as solid and future proof as possible.

-We are busily working on making a beta release by the end of October and stable release by end of November!
+We are busily working on making a beta release by the end of October and stable release by GrafanaCon!
 You can already try it out in the [nightly builds](http://grafana.org/builds/).

 <div class="clearfix"></div>